 Fortunately, though you may have OCD, do not despair – you do not have to be a slave to the disorder.
 Though Scripture reminds us not to worry but to trust in the Lord, OCD is a medical condition and not a sign of weak faith.
 God would not have inspired verses such as Matt.
 6:27, 31 and Phil 4:6 if He wanted you to live in fear.
 Something can be done about it.

 If any part of this article pertains to you or someone you love, do not struggle on your own.
-Contact Christian Counseling San Diego, who can help you overcome this condition.
+Contact Christian Counselor at San Diego Christian Counseling, who can help you overcome this condition.
 By discovering the root of the problem, those suffering from OCD can learn how to manage such undesirable thoughts and compulsions through research-based treatment and God’s healing power.
 You or your loved one can find that freedom from fear as the Lord gives you rest.
 (Matt.
 11:28)

 References